home-assistant/home-assistant.io/source/_integrations/analytics.markdown

 - The names of all your core integrations
 - The names and versions of all your custom integrations if you have any
-- The engine used for the [recorder integration](/integrations/recorder)
+- The name and version of the engine used in the [recorder integration](/integrations/recorder)
 - Boolean to indicate that the [energy integration](/integrations/energy) is configured
 - Boolean to indicate that [HTTP certificate](https://www.home-assistant.io/integrations/http/#ssl_certificate) is configured